opacut/eyetrack_reading/README.md

-# eyetrack_reading
+# Eyetracking interactions
-School project, exploring interaction possibilities of reading text with eye tracking using PyGaze.
+School project, exploring possibilities of creating interactive content with eye tracking using PyGaze.

 # run
-`python eyetrack_reading.py`
+`python scene.py`

 You will need to have [PyGaze](http://www.pygaze.org/installation/) installed.